DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 #### Create a local directory
-For this practicum, please create a new directory on your computer (i.e. a _local_ directory).
+For this practicum, please create a new directory in your computer (i.e. a _local_ directory).
 You can name it anything you like.
-For example, you can name it `my-project`.
+For this example, let's call it `my-project`.
 We recommend that you use the [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained/) for naming your project directories.
 This is because kebab-case is the most common naming convention for software packages in the world.
 They come from the Unix world, and are commonly used by the R, Python, and JavaScript programming communities to distribute software.

 **Note**: outside of this workshop, in the real-world use case, you may already have some project directories in your computer that you are looking to make FAIRer.
 It could be a project that you are currently working on or a project that you worked on in the past.
 In this case, instead of creating a new directory, you can start with that directory.
 For this workshop, we will assume that you are starting with a new directory.

 **<span style="color: red;">!!
 WARNING !!</span>**: never put anything sensitive in the directory that you plan to put on GitHub.
 This is not a good coding practice!
 Sensitive information includes research data that your data sharing policy forbids from sharing with the public, API keys, authentication tokens, and SSH keys.
 Anything that you cannot share with the public.
 When you are looking to move an existing project directory into GitHub in order to make it FAIRer, <u>please remove all sensitive information from this directory before you proceed to the next step</u>.
 Despite GitHub offering private repositories, coding repositories are not the place to put such information.
-For research data, in accordance with the data sharing policy, please use Box.com and access it from your code via the [`boxr` package](https://cran.r-project.org/web/packages/boxr/vignettes/boxr.html).
+For restricted research data, in accordance with the data sharing policy, please use Box.com and access it from your code via the [`boxr` package](https://cran.r-project.org/web/packages/boxr/vignettes/boxr.html).
 Despite you sharing this code with the public, only those users with permissions will be able to ingest the data in Box.
 If the data sharing policy forbids using Box, create a separate directory in your computer, away from your Git repositories, for your data.
 For API keys, please use environment variables.
 For authentication tokens and SSH keys, please use a password manager.

 #### Initialize the local directory as a Git repository
 Your empty project directory is not yet a Git repository i.e., the Git software in your computer is not currently tracking all the changes that will be made in this directory.